laboon/ebook/text/29_test_plan_walkthrough.md

 In the last three use cases, the expected behavior is the same; the system shuts down and the message "Please enter a valid parameter" is displayed.
 In the first use case, the system will continue on and have behavior governed by other requirements.
 You can already see here that it's important to have a view of the entire system, instead of looking at requirements solely in and of themselves.
 This becomes more and more difficult as the number of requirements grows and the system under test becomes more complex.

 Use cases 1, 3, and 4 all have variants which could be tested.
 There are numerous values for valid parameters, in the first case, which will have different behaviors as enumerated in the other requirements.
 There are an essentially infinite number of single invalid parameters, anything from negative values, to imaginary numbers, to random strings of any length.
 For the fourth use case, the only limit to how many parameters the user can enter is up to the operating system; he or she can enter two, three, four or more.
-The second use case has no variants; there are no different ways to enter no parameters, there are no different flavors of null.
+The second use case has no variants; there are no different ways to enter no parameters; there are no different flavors of null.

 Depending on the importance of the cat-weighing program, we can decide if we want to test all possible use cases, and how many variants of the particular use case we want to test.
-At a bare minimum, you probably want to test the "happy path", that is, the expected use case that a user will follow, which in our case is the user entering one valid parameter.
+At a bare minimum, you probably want to test the happy path, that is, the expected use case that a user will follow, which in our case is the user entering one valid parameter.
 Other use cases can be considered failure cases, since the expected behavior is to cease execution as an invalid value or set of values has been entered.

 ```
 IDENTIFIER: VALID-PARAMETER-TEST